bogdan13971/ConsoleUI/README.md

 ## Usage
 Creating a menu can be done either explicit or using the provided builder.
+Execution callbacks can be registered when accesing items or entering and exiting submenus.
+Update callbacks can also be registered for changing the labels dynamically.
 ```cpp
 MenuBuilder builder;
 auto menu = builder.addItem("Item1")